Skip to content

 Include vacancy in NOI?

-Yes — realistic underwriting includes 5-10% vacancy allowance in operating expenses.
-A property modeled with 0% vacancy always overstates NOI and cap rate.
-Verify seller-provided NOI by reconstructing with realistic vacancy.
+Yes — realistic underwriting includes a vacancy allowance (commonly in the 5-10% range) in operating expenses.
+A property modelled with zero vacancy overstates NOI and therefore cap rate.
+Seller-provided NOI figures are often rebuilt from scratch with a realistic vacancy assumption before they are relied on.

 Is cap rate the same as ROI?

 No — cap rate is unlevered (ignores financing).
 ROI typically includes financing costs and measures return on actual cash invested (down payment plus closing costs).
-Use cash-on-cash return for leveraged analysis.
+Cash-on-cash return is the better fit for leveraged analysis.

 Why does cap rate rise when interest rates rise?